comountainclimber/comountainclimber.github.io/_posts/2016-4-23-traversing-a-graph.md

 ---
 layout: post
-title: Traversing nested JSON using recursion
+title: Traversing JSON using recursion
 ---

 In this post I will look at a simple use case of depth first search in JavaScript when performing logic on a graph.